On the impact of the supernova subsamples in reducing the Hubble tension: Data

 where the diagonal terms of the covariance matrix $\sigma_{m_{B}}$, $\sigma_{x_{1}}$ and $\sigma_{c}$ correspond to the uncertainties associated with each of the light curve fit parameters while the non-diagonal elements correspond to the covariance between them.
 All parameters defining $\nu_{i}$ and $\Sigma_{i}$ for the repeated SNe are provided in the Pantheon+SH0ES compilation.

-There are 7 SNe from the analysis of \cite{Riess_2022} that present values of log(sSFRyr) < - 15, which seem to be outliers lower limits on the true values of this parameter, which is a common interpretation in the literature \citep[e.g.,][]{Feldmann_2017,Hahn_2019}.
-To ensure a more accurate comparison and analysis of the sSFR distributions between the two samples, we chose to retain only those with sSFR values that lie within one standard deviation ($1\sigma$) of the mean for both the calibration and Hubble Flow distributions.
+There are 7 SNe from the analysis of \cite{Riess_2022} that present values of log(sSFRyr) $<$ - 15, which seem to be outliers lower limits on the true values of this parameter, which is a common interpretation in the literature \citep[e.g.,][]{Feldmann_2017,Hahn_2019}.
+To ensure a more accurate comparison and analysis of the sSFR distributions between the two samples, we chose to retain only those with sSFR values that lie within one standard deviation ($1\sigma$) of the mean for both the calibration and Hubble Flow distributions (a brief discussion about the effect of including these SNe is provided in the appendix \ref{ap:ssfr_effect}).
+Although we adopt the stellar mass values provided by \cite{Brout_2022} and used in the analysis of \cite{Riess_2022}, it is worth noting that some of these masses also appear to be in conflict with independent estimates from the literature, as highlighted by \cite{wojtak2024consistentextinctionmodeltype} and \cite{2025arXiv251220834P}.

 This treatment left us with 37 different SNe in the calibration sample and 216 SNe in the Hubble Flow sample.
-The light curve parameters $c$ and $x_{1}$ and host galaxies' stellar mass (M) in solar mass units (M$_{\odot}$) and specific star formation rate (sSFR) in $yr^{-1}$ distributions are shown in Figures \ref{fig:x1_vs_mass} and \ref{fig:c_vs_ssfr}.
+The light curve parameters $c$ and $x_{1}$ and host galaxies' stellar mass ($M$) in solar mass units ($M_{\odot}$) and specific star formation rate (sSFR) in $yr^{-1}$ distributions are shown in Figures \ref{fig:x1_vs_mass} and \ref{fig:c_vs_ssfr}.
 The redshift ($z$) distribution of both samples is also presented in Figure \ref{fig:redshift}.